ilay32/textuali-avnery/younever-readme.md

         * label -- page name in menus

-        * content -- save <pagename>-maintext.txt in the relevant language folder. will appear below the title.
+        * content -- save \<pagename\>-maintext.html in the relevant language folder. will appear below the title.
+You can put any html you like there.

       * templates:

-        * isotope -- requires a SITEROOT/<lang>/<pagename>-isotope-blocks.json. see the json for instructions about block options defaults to siteconfig.primary_language/<pagename>-isotope-blocks.json
+        * isotope -- requires a SITEROOT/\<lang\>/\<pagename\>-isotope-blocks.json. see the json for instructions about block options defaults to siteconfig.primary_language/\<pagename\>-isotope-blocks.json

-        * static -- requires a SITEROOT/<lang>/<page>-static.html -- good for arbitrary html
+        * static -- requires a SITEROOT/\<lang\>/\<page\>-static.html -- good for arbitrary html

         * videos -- requires a SITEROOT/videos.json see instructions there

         * external (good for timelines too) -- requires a url dictionary where iframe urls are given per-language (defaults to the url.primary_language value)
+        * publications -- shows the authors publications seperated by type in the main language and by language in other languages

+        * books -- shows all the authors writings without any built in title, in the language of the page

-        * books -- optional lists of exclusions:
+          * optional lists of exclusions for both the publications and books templates:

             * by type : "exclude_types" : ["type1", "type2"...]

             * by id (folder): "exclude_ids": ["bookfolder1", "boookfolder2"...]

         * protocols --- requires a file_lists object in which

-         * keys are names of csv files kept in texts/<author>/protocols
+          * keys are names of csv files kept in texts/\<author\>/protocols

           * items are the lables for them

         * file_heap

           * requires:

-          * heap_location -- name of directory containing the files relative to texts/<author>/
+            * heap_location -- name of directory containing the files relative to texts/\<author\>/

           * optional:

             * batch_size -- how many files per dropdown

             * batches_in_row -- how many batches should be bunched together in the same html element

 ##language module

-* for language meta-data (the language name, it's directionality)
+* for language meta-data (the language name, its directionality)

 * for string translations common to many textuali pages ("by", "book", "page" etc.)